How To Conquer Cheat Days and Deal With Food Temptations

 so follow your clean eating plan and get back on track, even though

-you may be tempted to skip dinner to make up for you indulgence.
+you may be tempted to skip dinner to make up for your indulgence.

 - Learn from your experience.
 Why did you cheat?
 Did you not have

 your food prepared?
 Were you board?
-Over hungry?
+Just hungry?
 Depressed or

 and ready for next time!